bazelbuild/bazel-website/contributing.md

 ### What issues can I work on?

 In general, if there is a Bazel team member assigned to an issue, someone is working on it.
 If not, you can use the priority level to as a rough guide.

 -   **P0**: someone from the Bazel team is be urgently working on it.
 If it is not assigned yet, someone will be shortly.
 -   **P1**: someone is actively working on it, even if the assignee is not set.
 -   **P2**: a team knows they would like to get it done, but it is mixed with work of other priorities.
+If you want to work on these, please check in the issue first, to make sure someone has not already started on it but forgotten to assign it to themselves.
 -   **P3/P4**: this might be worth doing, but no one is planning to work on it at this time.
 We welcome community contributions for those.

 ### Patch Acceptance Process